megascatterbomb/mega_mod/README.md

   - BLU team is respawned at the end of setup time.
   - RED team is respawned whenever a control point is captured.
 This helps prevent steamrolls.

-## Better mp_timelimit enforcement on KOTH and 5CP.
+## Immediate stalemate on mp_timelimit if nobody's capped on KOTH or 5CP.
 Internal name: `neutral_point_stalemate`

 Normally, mp_match_end_at_timelimit enforces a stalemate on these gamemodes when the map timer ends, regardless of the game state.